uri-yanover/4qbits/_posts/2022-02-20-on-positions-of-trust-part-ii-what-about-you.md

 Asking the right questions about the trust core of professional relationships provides you with a tool to see if the relationship is going anywhere - no matter if you're a high-agency individual whose way of "spread the wings" is through attacking major problems of business and culture, or a hyper focused tinkerer who wants to be trusted with doing one thing exceedingly well.

 Applying this framework to corporate environments often indicates that the major trust given to a person is to do good by some underboss, and little more.
-There's nothing wrong with that, as long as you're accepting it - to each their own.
+There's nothing wrong with that, as long as both sides are into it - to each their own.

 Conversely, applying this framework to startups often indicates that even line employees are expected to consider the greater good of the business they're working with, a situation that's also not for everybody.